 Also take a look at the guide to 1940s fabrics and colors.

 1950s and 1960s Sewing Patterns

-By the 1950s, sewing patterns had improved both in proving good directions and multiple sizes.
-Clothes became cheaper to buy so fewer women were “making do” with homemade clothing like in the 1940s.
-Today the big pattern companies have re-issued some retro patterns from the 1950s and 1960s.
+By the 1950s, sewing patterns had improved both in providing good directions and in offering multiple sizes.
+Clothes became cheaper to buy, so fewer women were “making do” with homemade clothing like in the 1940s.
+Today, the big pattern companies have re-issued some retro patterns from the 1950s and 1960s.
 They have teamed up with some vintage sewing bloggers as well to create new looks for vintage fashionistas.

 I don’t see as many pattern choices coming from small brands for these two decades.
-Perhaps it is because there is an overwhelming amount of affordable ready-to-wear 1950s clothing or maybe it is because vintage 1950s patterns are still easy to find.
-Either case, I put my favorites on these two pages:
+Perhaps it is because there is an overwhelming amount of affordable ready-to-wear 1950s clothing, or maybe it is because vintage 1950s patterns are still easy to find.
+Whatever the case, I put my favorites on these two pages: